RodrigoNaray/AppointMe/README.md

 Review and Rating System.
 ... and much more!

-🤝 Contributing

-Contributions are welcome!
-If you wish to contribute, please open an issue first to discuss the proposed changes.

 📄 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.